Skip to content

 In some languages, a word can be of little relevance (e.g., in Vietnamese, a word usually coincides with a syllable, and in Dan, with prosodic foot).
 For such languages, please, report cases (even marginal) where it may be still necessary to assume the existence of a word larger than a syllable/foot.

 Example: in Eastern Dan, a prosodic word usually coincides with a prosodic foot.
-There are however several phonotypes of adjectives consisting of two feet (sometimes more) characterized by specific tonal melodies, and these melodies are certainly indicators of wordhood, e.g.: dɛ́ŋ̏dɛ̏ŋ ‘flat’, díŋ̏dȉŋ ‘numb’, etc.
+There are however several phonotypes of adjectives consisting of two feet (sometimes more) characterized by specific tonal melodies that are clear indicators of wordhood, e.g.: dɛ́ŋ̏dɛ̏ŋ ‘flat’, díŋ̏dȉŋ ‘numb’, etc.

 3. Tonal inventory